Mojang/minecraft-editor-extension-starter-kit/README.md

 In that case, you can use the packaging tools to make a `.mceditoraddon` file -- this is a packaged up version of your extension that is perfect for distributing to your buddies or other Minecraft Editor users.

-Open a Terminal at the root of your Extension project and type
+Open a Terminal at the root of your Extension project and type:
 ```bash
 npm run make-addon
 ```